YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Deciding Whether to Use Fencing
 ++++++++++++++++++++++++++++++++

 You might fence some, all, or no application programs.
-When you program with fences, it is possible to force a recovery to ignore the fences by using additional qualifiers to MUPIP JOURNAL -RECOVER.
+When you program with fences, it is possible to force a recovery to ignore the fences by using additional qualifiers to :ref:`MUPIP JOURNAL RECOVER <mupip-journal-recover>`.
 The following lists advantages and disadvantages for fencing transactions.

 ~~~~~~~~~~~~~~~~~~
 Fencing Advantages